vbezgachev/tf_serving_keras/README.md

 The service is implemented as a [NodeJS express](https://expressjs.com/) application.

 ### Detector Application
 I created an [Angular](https://angular.io) application that allows to select the images for prediction and displays the results.
-It is very simple and not nice - I just wanted to demonstrate how to build the pipeline from UI to the backend service and model hosted by TensorFlow Serving server.
+It is very simple and not nice, I just wanted to demonstrate how to build the pipeline from UI to the backend service and model hosted by TensorFlow Serving server.